newcleartwh/newcleartwh.github.io/README.md

 # Newclear

 Newclear is a contamination of nuclear and reNEWable energy.
-Emphasis on the clea(n|r), new tech and reNEWable character of nuclear energy.
+Emphasis on the clean, new tech and reNEWable character of nuclear energy.
 Not affiliated with any political party.

 ## Readinglist